ironparsa/TechDemo/README.md

 - Script tidiness

-A quick video walkthrough of the code.
+A quick video walkthrough of the Unity project.
 I did not cover everything in this. https://youtu.be/xi0N6e4Wp-Y

-Another file I had found on my youtube of another example project I made in Python awhile back. https://youtu.be/Wa9FkPM7T_o
+Another video I had found on my youtube of another example project I made in Python awhile back. https://youtu.be/Wa9FkPM7T_o